Charles M. Seeger

 Charles Morgan Seeger III (born 1948) is an American attorney, author, and international derivatives and financial markets expert.
-Since 1992, Mr. Seeger serves as President & CEO of Financial Markets International, Inc., (FMI) a law and economic consulting firm.
+Since 1992, Mr. Seeger serves as president and CEO of Financial Markets International, Inc., (FMI) a law and economic consulting firm.

 Seeger specializes in economic development in emerging markets, advising financial sector regulators on transparency, enforcement, and market-based international best practices.
 He has written extensively on capital market development, FX risk management, and the requisite market regulatory oversight.
 He has been an advocate for economic reform in developing nations for two decades.

 Personal life

 Early years

 Charles Seeger (Chip) was born in Cincinnati, Ohio, to Helen E. Bates and Charles Morgan Seeger Jr. (West Point 1945).
 His family transferred frequently among Air Force bases and the Pentagon.
 Seeger finished high school at Travis Air Force Base, California, and was inducted into the U.S. Scholastic Football Hall of Fame as a “Scholar-Athlete.”
 In 1966, Seeger was awarded appointments to all three United States military academies, and attended the U.S. Naval Academy for two years and transferred to Johns Hopkins University (BA 1970).